xbraininc/viraal/README.md

-# VirAAL repository
+# VirAAL: Virtual Adversarial Active Learning

-This repository implements the basic blocks needed for VirAAL in a configurable manner.
+This repository implements the basic blocks needed for VirAAL in a configurable manner to reproduce the results of the paper.

 ## Installation